EMT Paramedic

 - Criminal background check.

-- Some clinical sites may require students to pass a drug screen or require additional immunizations (e.g., H1N1, annual seasonal flu).
+- Some clinical sites may require students to pass a drug screen or require additional immunizations (e.g., COVID-19, annual seasonal flu).
 Applicants/students must cover the costs of the background check, drug screen, medical insurance, and immunizations.

-- First-time College Students: Submit documentation of high school diploma or GED.
-Note: The EMT Basic and Paramedic programs are exempt from the Texas Success Initiative requirements.
+- First-time College Students: submit documentation of high school diploma or GED.
+Note: the EMT Basic and Paramedic programs are exempt from the Texas Success Initiative requirements.

 - Official transcripts from each college and university currently or previously attended.